tomordonez/azureblog/posts/deploy-powerbi-model-azure-analysis-services.md

 Go to Power BI and refresh.

-Create a matrix with columns: Gender, JavaPercent, JSPercent, PythonPercent, SQLPercent.

-Other transformations could have been done to generalize rows.
+Create visualizations using the defined KPI measures and other fields.

 ## Stop the VM and Analysis Services

 Shut down the Windows VM.
-Then go to Azure portal and stop the VM.
+Then go to Azure portal:

+* Stop the VM
-In Azure portal also go to Azure Analysis Services and pause the server.
+* Go to Azure Analysis Services and pause the server.